 Any deposits taken for an assured shorthold tenancy must be registered with a recognised deposit holder under the Tenancy Deposit Protection Scheme.
 By law, information about which scheme your deposit has been placed in, how to apply for the release of the deposit and what to do in the event of a dispute over the deposit must be supplied to the tenant(s) within 14 days of payment.

 Make sure that you always get a clearly written, itemised receipt that is signed and dated for any payment you make.
-Especially if you pay in cash, always remember to get a receipt.
+This is particularly important if you pay in cash.